-On this episode of the "Inside the Writer's Head" podcast, our Writer-In-Residence, Jessica Strawser sits down with author and Executive Editor at Penguin Books, Meg Leder.
+In this live-recorded episode of "Inside the Writer's Head", our Writer-in-Residence Jessica Strawser sits down with renowned author James Patterson at the School for Creative and Performing Arts.

 Fill out the form below to receive updates on new blog posts.